MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

 ---
-title:  'Create an app to basic ingestion app'
+title:  'Create an app to ingest data using the batching manager'
 description: Learn how to create an app to ingest data using the batching manager of the Kusto client libraries. ms.reviewer: yogilad ms.topic: how-to